Portland Thorns FC: 2020–2021: Pandemic and scandal

 Due to the impact of the COVID-19 pandemic on sports, the Thorns canceled their preseason tournament in March, followed by the league postponing, then canceling the 2020 NWSL season.
 The Thorns finished last in the inaugural NWSL Challenge Cup's group stage but upset the top-seeded Courage in the quarterfinals before losing to eventual champions Houston Dash in the semifinals.
 The Thorns also participated in and clinched the 2020 NWSL Fall Series Community Shield with a win on October 11, 2020, over OL Reign.

 In late-September, The Athletic published an investigation into North Carolina Courage head coach Paul Riley, alleging that Riley had sexually coerced and verbally abused players on his teams, including during his two-year tenure as Thorns head coach in 2014 and 2015.
 More than a dozen players from every team Riley had coached since 2010 spoke to the publication and two named players, both former Thorns, went on the record with allegations against him.
 In the article, Riley denied the allegations.
 Later that day, the Courage announced that Riley had been fired due to "very serious allegations of misconduct".

 The subsequent fallout resulted in the resignation of league commissioner Lisa Baird and dismissal of league counsel Lisa Levine.
 A number of Portland Thorns players also released a statement calling for Thorns general manager Gavin Wilkinson to be suspended.
 Wilkinson was then put on administrative leave from the Thorns while remaining manager of the MLS Portland Timbers, and later fired.
 President of business Mike Golub, separately accused of sexual harassment of Parlow Cone in the report, was also fired, and Paulson stepped down as CEO of both the Thorns and Timbers.

 The U.S. Soccer Federation commissioned a league-wide independent investigation into abusive behavior led by Sally Yates.
 The report, published on October 3, 2022, indicated that the club "interfered with our access to relevant witnesses and raised specious legal arguments in an attempt to impede our use of relevant documents."
-The report further detailed how both Paulson and Wilkinson advised other clubs to hire Riley after his departure from the Thorns and downplayed the alleged abuses reported by players.
+The report further detailed how Wilkinson advised other clubs to hire Riley after his departure from the Thorns and downplayed the alleged abuses reported by players.

 On the pitch, the Thorns won the West Division of the 2021 NWSL Challenge Cup and hosted the finals in May 2021, defeating NJ/NY Gotham FC 6–5 in a penalty shoot-out following a 1–1 draw in regulation.
 The Thorns qualified for and hosted the 2021 Women's International Champions Cup as champions of the 2020 Fall Series, and won the friendly tournament by defeating three-time finalists and defending champions Olympique Lyon 1–0.
 In the regular season, the Thorns clinched their second NWSL Shield on October 17 but again lost in the semi-finals to Chicago.

 Thorns players and staff celebrate winning the 2022 NWSL Championship at Audi Field.